Hornby Railways: Financial troubles, PAM takeover

 From 2015, Hornby plc began to announce a series of declining financial results.
 The major reason behind the decline Hornby declared was twofold, with the decline in the number of collecting customers, (older customers dying and not being replaced by younger ones), and a general lack of interest in modelling as a hobby in light of the digitization and advancement of the internet games industry.
 After the PLC shares dropped by more than 50% in a year, at the 2016 results, Hornby declared that it planned to cut more than half of the toys it made, after discovering that it generated 90% of its profits from only 50% of its range.
 In the year to 31 March 2017, revenues fell further to £47.4m from £55.8m, while underlying losses widened to £6.3m from a £5.7m deficit in 2016.

 The financial declines culminated in July 2017, when the largest shareholder Phoenix Asset Management (PAM) agreed to buy 17.6 million Hornby shares for 32.375p from the second largest – and activist/protagonist shareholder – New Pistoia Income (NPI), which gave PAM a 55.2% holding in the company.
 Under stock exchange rules, this triggered a mandatory takeover offer of Hornby by PAM, at the NPI strike price of 32.375p, valuing Hornby at £27.4million.
 As a result of the takeover, the chairman of Hornby resigned from the company in August 2017, followed by the Chief Executive in September 2017.

 In October 2017, PAM announced their new management team who would join the company and steer through the turnaround.
-They were Lyndon Davies, former Mettoy employee and owner of Oxford Diecast.
-Simon Kohler, ex Hornby marketing manager and Tim Mulhall, also from Oxford Diecast and credited with knowledge of the International market, having been the former importer for Hornby International brands in the UK.
+They were Lyndon Davies, former Mettoy employee and owner of Oxford Diecast, Simon Kohler, ex Hornby marketing manager, and Tim Mulhall, also from Oxford Diecast and former importer for Hornby International brands in the UK.

-The trio proposed a turnaround plan to reengage with the market, make products which were more appealing to customers, clamp down on rising overheads and recover first sales and then move the company back into profitability.
-The outcomes were not expected to bear fruit for 3–5 years.

 The end of year Annual Report for March 2018 revealed how serious the position was for the company, showing further slumps in revenue (down to £35.7m) and a widening pre-tax loss (up to £7.6m).